Absolute frequencies of H13C14N hydrogen cyanide transitions in 1,5 {\mu}m region with saturated spectroscopy and sub-kHz scanning laser: Introduction

 The activities related to the latter study, carried out by NIST\,\cite{Swann2005}, might have brought the reception and recognition of the HCN among the established spectroscopic media.
 Consequently, several commercial manufacturers started producing cells, and later on, the HCN found its way to applications beyond optical communications.

-In this paper, we demonstrate the feasibility of an approach to the systematic measurement of the line centers' frequencies and other characteristics with (estimated) fractional uncertainty below $1,3\times10^{-10}$ level.
+In this paper, we demonstrate the feasibility of an approach to systematically measuring the line centers' frequencies and other characteristics with (estimated) fractional uncertainty below $1,3\times10^{-10}$ level.
 Then we present a comparison to previously published data, where our measurement revealed a systematic deviation from previous measurements.